Last updated on January 25th, 2026 at 08:33 am

 Pearl Hotel Yaesu is one of the few affordable full-service hotels near Tokyo Station.
 A single room for two persons cost around $90USD plus taxes.
 Goes without saying that the room is small at 12 square meters.

-This is certainly one of the most affordable hotels if you wish to explore parts of Japan by Shinkansen train.
-Or perhaps check out more of the city via the Tokyo subway Nihombashi.
+This is undoubtedly one of the most affordable hotels if you wish to explore parts of Japan by Shinkansen train.
+Or perhaps check out more of the city via the Tokyo subway, Nihombashi.

 Pearl Hotel Yaesu